matti125/pedalreader/README.md

 Pedalreader runs on Raspberry Pi.

-You do need the custom-built DA converter, which is based on the Teens board and a custom DA converter.
+You do need the custom-built DA converter, which is based on the Teensy board and a custom DA converter.

 Reads Fanatec CSPv2 via USB and writes to a custom-built USB DA converter pedalread-pyusb.py is the one that has successfully been used for a few years.